DavidS-Repo/SwingFormGen/README.md

 3. Build and run the application.
 4. Start designing your dynamic forms and enjoy the flexibility and simplicity offered by SwingFormGen.

+Alternatively, you can download the pre-compiled JAR executable from the repository and run it directly without the need to compile the source code.

 ## Contributions

 Contributions to SwingFormGen are welcome!
 If you encounter any issues or have suggestions for enhancements, please open an issue or submit a pull request.